PoisotLab/Omnomnomivores/README.md

 - The seem to have an 'upside down trophic structure' in the sense that they have 5 'plants', 7 'herbivores', and 11 'carnivores'
 - All intraspecific interactions are set to 0.2 (all trophic levels)
-- Regarding previous it seems they then 'reset' `carnivore` intraspecific interactions to 0.15
+- Regarding previous it seems they then 'reset' 'carnivore' intraspecific interactions to 0.15
 - weight is defines as '1/80*3' and 80 = S (since there should be 80 species)
   BUT when constructing the food web based on the numbers given on the first